iscc/fastcdc-py/README.md

 ## Prior Art

-This crate is little more than a rewrite of the implementation by Joran Dirk Greef (see the ronomon link below), in Rust, and greatly simplified in usage.
+This package started as Python port of the implementation by Nathan Fiedler (see the nlfiedler link below).
-One significant difference is that the chunker in this crate does _not_ calculate a hash digest of the chunks.

 * [nlfiedler/fastcdc-rs](https://github.com/nlfiedler/fastcdc-rs)
     + Rust implementation on which this code is based.